microsoft/TypeScript-Website/README.md

 ### Getting Started

-This repo uses pnpm workspaces with node 20+, and [watchman](https://facebook.github.io/watchman/docs/install.html).
-(Windows users can install [watchman via chocolatey](https://chocolatey.org/packages/watchman))
+This repo uses pnpm workspaces with Node.js 20 or newer.

 With those set up, clone this repo and run `pnpm install`.